 There are two Boo-To-You Parade times per night, an earlier parade before fireworks and a later one after the fireworks.
 Plan to secure a viewing spot an hour or more before showtime if a castle view spot is important to you.

-The Hocus Pocus Villain Spelltacular is a show on the castle stage that features the Sanderson sisters from Hocus Pocus.
+The Hocus Pocus Villain Spelltacular is a castle stage show that features the Sanderson sisters from Hocus Pocus.
 The sisters are brewing up a Halloween potion and invite some favorite villains like Dr. Facilier and Oogie Boogie for a fun Halloween party.

 Many people love the trick-or-treating option during Mickey’s Not-So-Scary Halloween party.
 There are designated trick-or-treat locations throughout the park where cast members distribute candy.
-People I know have gotten gobs of treats at MNSSHP.
-Unfortunately, because of my daughter’s food allergy we had not been able to participate in the trick-or-treating in previous years.
+Unfortunately, because of my daughter’s food allergy we had not been able to participate in the trick-or-treating until recently.

-However, starting in 2017 Mickey’s Not-So-Scary Halloween Party added Teal Pumpkin options for allergy-friendly trick-or-treating.
+Starting in 2017, Mickey’s Not-So-Scary Halloween Party added Teal Pumpkin options for allergy-friendly trick-or-treating.
 A teal pumpkin indicates that allergy friendly treats are available for those trick-or-treating with food allergies.
 Find out more about dealing with food allergies at Disney World here.

 - Request a teal pumpkin trick-or-treat bag when you get your party wristband .